-4 On a minor point, the copyeditor of this first volume fails to correct a grammatically grotesque habit of adding in-text Harvard-style references after a comma at the end of a sentence (rather than placing them entirely within brackets like this), thus undermining the structural integrity of the sentence as a whole.
-The copyeditor of the second volume does a better job.
+On a minor point, the copyeditor of Fine and Milonakis (2009), fails to correct a grammatically grotesque habit of adding in-text Harvard-style references after a comma at the end of a sentence (rather than placing them entirely within brackets like this), thus undermining the structural integrity of the sentence as a whole.
+The copyeditor of Milonakis and Fine (2009) does a better job.